(1) It is an offence for a person knowingly or recklessly—

 (b) to make to the registrar, for any such purpose, a statement,

 that is misleading, false or deceptive in a material particular.

 (2) A person guilty of an offence under this section is liable—

 (a) on conviction on indictment, to imprisonment for a term not exceeding two years or a fine (or both);

 (b) on summary conviction—

-(i) in England and Wales, to imprisonment for a term not exceeding
+(i) in England and Wales, to imprisonment for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.